-Selbert Perkins Design was delighted to have collaborated with the UCSD administration and HKS Architects in bringing the North Torrey Pines Living and Learning Neighborhood to life.
-By creating a comprehensive wayfinding, signage and placemaking master plan, along with beautiful and functional design elements, we helped them create meaningful environmental experiences; relevant spaces in which their young adults could relate and use as the foundation for the community they are creating.
+Selbert Perkins Design was delighted to collaborate with the UCSD administration and HKS Architects to bring the North Torrey Pines Living and Learning Neighborhood to life.
+By creating a comprehensive wayfinding, signage and placemaking master plan, along with beautiful and functional design elements, we helped them create meaningful environmental experiences, and relevant spaces to which their young adults could relate and use as the foundation for the community they are creating.

 UCSD North Torrey Pines Living & Learning Neighborhood Project (Sixth College) is a housing, academic and mixed-use development.
-The 10 acre, seven building complex includes: 2,000 beds within 15 housing concepts, classrooms, community spaces, lecture halls, 650-seat auditorium, dining and craft center, retail spaces, administrative offices and ancillary spaces (common areas, study rooms, laundry, kitchenette facilities, etc.).
+The 10-acre, seven-building complex includes 2,000 beds within 15 housing concepts, classrooms, community spaces, lecture halls, a 650-seat auditorium, dining and craft center, retail spaces, administrative offices and ancillary spaces (common areas, study rooms, laundry, kitchenette facilities, etc.).

 According to Chancellor Pradeep Khosla, “The development of this campus is not happening in a knee-jerk reaction way, like it used to, there’s a whole lot of thought behind this …”

 Congratulations to the University of California, San Diego administration for successfully creating this meaningful learning and growing experience for their students.